 I read somewhere that bleeding and tender gums are one of the obvious signs of periodontal disease so I went to my dentist to see what he thought.
 My dentist said that if you don’t take care of the problem you could lose your teeth!
 So I would get my teeth cleaned every few months (and take my word for it, it’s very painful when they are inflamed) yet I continued to have problems with periodontal disease for over ten years.
 And the situation was only getting worse.

 Horror’s – my dentist was right!
-Periodontal disease can affect one tooth or many teeth.
+Periodontal disease can affect one tooth or many teeth, which then to fix will require a person to get an Invisalign from certified providers like Invisalign Spokane or the person would have to go through surgery to repair the oral health if things went too far.
 While plaque is usually the most obvious problem, according to the American Academy of Periodontology there are other factors like the following that are the main things affecting the health of your gums.
 Apparently the mainstream thinking is that the main cause of periodontal disease is bacterial plaque, a sticky, colorless film that constantly forms on your teeth.
 But I wanted to know what caused this plaque and how to eliminate it.
 Not only did I find that the foods you eat, the acidity of your body and other nutritional factors influence the health of your gums, gum damage can be caused by the ingredients in the toothpaste you use.

 According to the American Academy of Periodontology apart from plaque (they don’t say where that comes from) the key causes of periodontal disease are:

 Smoking: As you probably already know, tobacco use is linked with many serious illnesses such as cancer, lung disease and heart disease, as well as numerous other health problems.
 What you may not know is that tobacco users also are at increased risk for periodontal disease.
 In fact, recent studies have shown that tobacco use may be one of the most significant risk factors in the development and progression of periodontal disease.